ESBigeard/paper_graph/REFERENCES.md

 **Overall suggestion** : Use methods from citation recommendation to make fine-grained paper sections embeddings.
 Use BioWordVec to include MESH into the word embeddings, also some kind of attention mechanism.

+(from aman but keeping here to not forget about it https://arxiv.org/abs/1907.00962 detect parts of the abstract that contain a claim. manually annotated dataset available)

 ### Closest to our work

 * GOOD [BioWordVec, improving biomedical word embeddings with subword information and MeSH](https://www.nature.com/articles/s41597-019-0055-0.pdf) **word embedding, terminologies, resource, not about graphs** 2019.